Berlusconi lays out price of preserving Italian government

 The upheaval means the already dim prospects of significant reforms to revive Italy's stagnant economy and cut its massive debt have receded further.

-"It depends on the PDL," Deputy Economy Minister Stefano Fassina, from Letta's centre-left Democratic Party (PD), told Reuters.
+"It depends on the PDL," Deputy Economy Minister Stefano Fassina, from Letta's center-left Democratic Party (PD), told Reuters.

 "It's not something which can be settled in the next few hours but over the next few weeks, we'll have to settle the IMU issue and on an issue like this, it can't just be about Berlusconi's personal interests," he said.

-Problems just as serious could also come from Fassina's own fractious camp, with many in the centre-left unhappy at the prospect of remaining in alliance with a convicted tax evader.
+Problems just as serious could also come from Fassina's own fractious camp, with many in the center-left unhappy at the prospect of remaining in alliance with a convicted tax evader.

 To add to the problems facing Letta, Matteo Renzi, the ambitious young mayor of Florence, is widely expected to mount a bid to lead the party.